baciiu/WhoIsComingAlong/README.md

 - ViewModel: to interact with the repository (more than one ViewModel can interact with one Repository)
 - Screens: contain the Composable functions: create the UI, to interact with the ViewModel

+#### User Interface and Design
+The app features a consistent design language across all screens, using a specific color palette and styling elements to maintain a cohesive look and feel.
+The primary colors used are red, gray, black, and white, which are applied to buttons, text fields, and other UI components.
+The design aims for clarity and simplicity, ensuring that users can navigate and interact with the app easily.

+Styling
+- Theme: Custom theme using Material3 components.
+- Colors: Consistent color scheme using primary, secondary, and accent colors.
+- Typography: Consistent text styles for headings, body text, and input fields.

-#### UI
+#### Screens
-The UI of the app is built using Jetpack Compose, following a modern, user-friendly design.
 Each screen is implemented as a Composable function that interacts with its respective ViewModel.
 Below are the details of each screen:

 Login Screen
 - Purpose: Allows users to log in.